Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 Use `CreateChatThread` to create a chat thread client object.
 - Use `topic` to give a thread topic.
-- The following are the supported attributes for each thread member:
+- The following are the supported attributes for each thread participant:
-  - `communicationUser`, required, it is the identification for the thread member.
+  - `communicationUser`, required, it is the identification for the thread participant.
-  - `displayName`, optional, is the display name for the thread member
+  - `displayName`, optional, is the display name for the thread participant
-  - `shareHistoryTime`, optional, time from which the chat history is shared with the member.
+  - `shareHistoryTime`, optional, time from which the chat history is shared with the participant.

 `ChatThreadClient` is the result returned from creating a thread, you can use it to perform other operations on the chat thread.

-**Important:**  Make sure the user creating the chat thread is explicitely added to the list of members, otherwise the creation call will fail.
+**Important:**  Make sure the user creating the chat thread is explicitely added to the list of participants, otherwise the creation call will fail.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_CreateChatClient
 ChatClient chatClient = new ChatClient(